 A new study has reported that ethnically Asian women in California have higher rates of HER2 overexpressing breast cancer than the non-Hispanic white population and that this rate is especially high among Korean women.
-Breast cancer subtype has been reported to vary by ethnicity, underscoring the relevance of genetic and cultural factors in breast cancer risk.
+Breast cancer subtype has been reported to vary by ethnicity, underscoring the relevance of genetic and cultural factors.

 The study was designed to determine distributions of breast cancer subtypes among six Asian groups in California using data from the California Cancer Registry.
 A total of 8,140 Chinese, Filipina, Japanese, Korean, South Asian, and Vietnamese women who were diagnosed with invasive breast cancer between 2002 and 2007 were included, as well as a group of white women for comparison purposes.